 Cpl.
 Thomas Jefferson Hicks was born in Elkins, West Virginia, on April 13, 1918, to Albert J. Hicks and Mattie Barlow-Hicks.
 He had three sisters and three brothers and was known as “Tommy” to his family.
 His family moved to Salinas.
-California, when he was a child and lived at 217 Alameda Avenue.
-At some point, his parents divorced.
-With his brother, Jim, he joined the California National Guard in Salinas.
+California, when he was a child, and lived at 217 Alameda Avenue.
+At some point, his parents divorced and with his brother, Jim, he joined the California National Guard in Salinas.

 On joining the National Guard he said, “My brother and I go back a long ways.
 We were just like twins.
 We couldn’t decide who should stay home.
 So my mother finally said the two of us should go together.
 She said, ‘You’ve been together so much, I’ve watched you all your young lives.'”

 After the German tank divisions rolled through Europe in 1939 and 1940, the Army created the U.S. Armored Forces on July 10, 1940.
 Included in the force were the National Guard GHQ tank battalions.
 The GHQ battalions were still considered infantry and created a “buffer” between the armor forces and infantry to protect the regular army tank battalions from being used by the infantry when they wanted tanks.
 If the infantry wanted tanks, the GHQ tank battalions were available.
 In theory, this would allow the Armor Force to develop into a real fighting force.
 To do this the California National Guard was informed on September 1, 1940, that the tank company was being called to federal service for one year.